 College staff are particularly important as they are in a position to identify concerns early and provide help in order to prevent concerns from escalating.
-Schools and colleges and their staff form part of the wider safeguarding system for children.
+Colleges and their staff form part of the wider safeguarding system for children.
 As a college, we are committed to working with social care, the police, health services and other services to promote the welfare of our students and protect them from harm.

-We are proud to foster an ethos throughout our organisation of "Safeguarding is everyone's responsibility".
+We are proud to foster an ethos throughout our College of safeguarding is everyone's responsibility.
 We are committed to creating a culture of listening to and engaging in dialogue with students in a manner appropriate to their age, understanding and individual needs.

-In relation to children/young people, our policy adopts the definition of safeguarding used in the Department for Education guidance "Keeping Children Safe in Education 2022":
+In relation to children/young people, our policy adopts the definition of safeguarding used in the Department for Education guidance "Keeping Children Safe in Education 2023":

-"Protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; taking action to enable all children to have the best outcomes" (part one, paragraph 4)
+"Protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; taking action to enable all children to have the best outcomes"